-This question has come up in many of my recent childbirth classes: should I wait to cut my baby’s cord?
-It seems to be an idea that’s catching on.
-More and more pregnancy magazines and blog posts are offering advice on letting the cord stop pulsating before clamping and cutting, and currently most of the midwives I work with are adopting this as standard practice.
+This question comes up in many of my childbirth classes: should I wait to cut my baby’s cord?
+More and more pregnancy magazines and blog posts are offering advice on letting the cord stop pulsating before clamping and cutting, and currently, most of the midwives I work with are adopting this as standard practice.
 But why?
-Whats the big dea?
+What’s the big deal?

-Cutting of the umbilical cord has become a ceremonial moment for many couples, and the job of cord cutting has been handed off to fathers/partners as a symbolic gesture of moving the baby out of the womb and into the world.
+Cutting of the umbilical cord has become a ceremonial moment for many couples, and the job of cord-cutting is often handed off to the non-birthing partner as a symbolic gesture of moving the baby out of the womb and into the world.

 Except in rare circumstances when the baby must be removed for urgent medical attention, most information suggests there is no harm in waiting.
-There have been some studies that reveal a slight increase in jaundice with delayed cord cutting.
-Even with this information researchers at La Trobe University in Melbourne, Australia, stated that “delayed cord clamping is likely beneficial as long as access to treatment for jaundice is available”.
+There have been some studies that reveal a slight increase in jaundice with delayed cord-cutting.
+Even with this information most of the evidence we see is in favor of delayed clamping.

 As always ask your midwife or doctor what their general practice is.
 Discuss the benefits and risks specific to you and your baby and be sure to state your preference on a birth plan or during admission at your birthplace.

 T. Raju, Bethesda, Maryland: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3835342/

 NPR and WHO statement: http://www.npr.org/sections/health-shots/2015/05/26/409697568/delayed-umbilical-cord-clamping-may-benefit-children-years-later